 If you need some extra motivation, the Health Mate app also enables you to team up with your friends and family, challenge them, and it will notify you when your ranking changes in the Leaderboard.
 You can collect activity badges and virtual milestones such as "330km O'ahu island" when you push yourself and there is also the option to set-up personalised coaching and healthy reminders.

 Withings is a fantastic platform, especially when linked to partner apps such as MyFitnessPal so you can monitor your nutrition against your physical activity.
 There are a few flaws that need ironing out for the Health Mate to achieve perfection but it still raises products like the Pulse Ox from good to great.

-Overall the Withings Pulse Ox is a fantastic activity tracker for its £100 asking price.
-Its defining oxygen feature is unlikely to be the primary reason to buy it, but coupled with all its other functions - including the altimeter to measure elevation and decent accompanying app - it's a cracking small-scale product that won't disappoint those who run or walk as their primary activity.
+The Withings Pulse Ox is a brilliant activity tracker that offers a small, simple and sophisticated solution to health monitoring.
+Its defining feature of recording blood oxygen levels certainly isn't a good enough reason alone to buy it, but coupled with all the other functions, you have a cracking product that won't disappoint those that run or walk as their primary activity.

 If you love tracking stats and crunching the numbers on your latest outdoor activity, you'll love The Gear Loop.
 Our new sister site is here to bring you the freshest news, the most honest reviews, informative guides and inspirational travel features that cover all outdoor active lifestyle pursuits, from sea to summit.
 Whether that's running or cycling, winter sports or water sports, The Gear Loop has got it covered.